simplyYan/simplyYan/README.md

 -------------
 📚 Expert in Go, CoffeeScript, CSS, HTML & Arduino (C++).

-🏆 Creator of famous projects as LAGRA, W7DTH, MythCoder and SpellSpike.
+🏆 Creator of famous projects as LAGRA, W7DTH, MythCoder and LevelDot.

 🎩 I have already contributed to giant projects like [Spago](https://github.com/nlpodyssey/spago), and others.